 On an impulse, I began to bring my transistor radio with me.
 While Cindy and I sat looking at the waves repeatedly pound onto the bleached sands of Nauset, the music of that extraordinary summer played in congruence with the consoling sounds coming from the ocean.
 We chatted continually as we sat in the dunes together, watching the waves crash relentlessly away.
 When the Beatles’ “Getting Better,” from Sargent Pepper’s Lonely Hearts Club Band blared out from my little transistor, Cindy asked me to dance with her in the dunes.

 “Why not!”
 I grinned at her and began to churn and kick with her into the sand as Paul McCartney crooned in the background.

 For the only time in our childhoods, we were able to converse about our fears, our desires, and our dreams with someone of the opposite sex.
-In an otherwise inhibited time in our lives, we felt profoundly free and unfettered.
+In an otherwise inhibited time in our lives, we felt both entirely free and unfettered.
 By the third day, I began calling her “Cin” as John Lennon, my hero at the time, had done for his first wife.
-Cindy replied, “Well, Shaun is as close to John as you can get, so I will just call you Shaun!”
-The funny thing is, though, she eventually began calling me “Blue,” after what she called my blueberry-colored eyes.
+She eventually began calling me “Blue,” after what she called my blueberry-colored eyes.
 (Two-and-a-half years later, when George Harrison came out with a Beatles’ single entitled, “For You Blue,” I felt as if the Fab Four had somehow been in on our little joke in some cosmic way).